 Congratulations on making this important decision to invest in your future!
 Applying for aid may seem daunting, but we're here to help!

 Complete your Free Application for Federal Student Aid (FAFSA).
-You (and your parent, if you are a dependent student) will need a Federal Student Aid ID (FSA ID) which you can apply for at the time you file the FAFSA online.
+You (and your parent, if you are a dependent student) will need a Federal Student Aid ID (FSA ID) which you will need to apply for at least 3 days prior to completing your FAFSA.
 The FSA ID allows you to electronically sign your FAFSA.
 Still have questions about how to fill out your FAFSA?
 Check out this helpful How-To Guide.

 Remember that the earlier you apply, the more likely you are to receive financial aid.